UoB-COMSM0110/2023-group-22/README.md

 <br>
 <br>

-After completing the planning poker, we assigned story points to each task according to the team member's capacity and the previous burn chart.
+After completing the planning poker, we allocated story points to each team member based on their capacity, skills, and availability, as well as the insights gained from the previous burn chart.
 This allowed us to balance the workload effectively and ensure that each team member was allocated tasks that matched their skills and availability.
 This practice also helped us monitor the team's progress and make adjustments as needed to stay on track.

 Although we did not hold daily stand-up meetings, our team stayed in constant communication through social media platforms like WhatsApp and Microsoft Teams.
 This allowed us to discuss any obstacles encountered, seek support from the team, and share updates on our progress.
 Our consistent communication ensured that everyone was aligned with the project goals and fostered a collaborative environment.